 My grade isn’t one of the recommended grades on a matinee I want to attend.
 Can we still come?
 What if I want to bring my whole school?

 Recommended grades are based on best fit with state core curriculum.
-Go ahead and fill out a sign-up sheet.
+Go ahead and fill out the sign-up form.
 We will put your group on the wait list.
 If there is enough space, we may permit your group or school to attend.
 We would be happy to discuss your class needs and how we can best help you achieve them.

 Where are events located?